 “Sure you’re driving sober?
 Myself, I’d get pretty loose for the FFA.
 Nothing personal; just saying.”
 Sam waved him through with a big smile.
 Twelve miles further on, a Dept. Hwys. sign pointed left to a gravel road.
 “Little Falls Grange 5 mi.,” the sign said.
 The detour was gravel and winding, a private road commandeered by the state during construction.
 The road passed by boarded-up summer cottages and hunting camps.
 Styrofoam takeout trays and beer empties proclaimed this as a popular teen makeout location.

-Through a smudge of cooked hydrocarbons and abused brake linings, Ed headed up to inspect the damage.
+Through a smudge of fried hydrocarbons, he headed up to inspect the damage.
 It was most likely a raccoon; still he’d better have a look-see.
 Shit, if he’d hit a moose he’d be dead.
 In his flashlight’s beam two curious eyes regarded him from the center line.
 Not too close.
 Rabies season all year long, he had the pamphlet.
 “Shoo,” he said climbing out of the ditch waving his arms.
 Show over.
 The raccoon turned its back and continued on to the other side.

 Up on the road, idling on a level surface, the loose parts sound subsided.
 Ed breathed a sigh of relief.
 Putting on the emergency flashers, he looked for the computer and his worse fears were realized.
 The university laptop and its extremely expensive projector were gone, knocked out of the passenger’s seat by his raccoon detour.
 They were jammed up front against the firewall end of the passenger’s foot well.
 “They’re broke.
 Shit.
 But I saved a raccoon.
 Maybe she was going to be a mother.”
 Ed did not question why motherhood should enhance the karmic value of a potential road hit.
 Reflex—that was it.
 He found himself rehearsing his story for the inevitable Q and A with the dean.
 The xenon lamps on his old slide carousels had been a pain in the ass.
 They popped a filament if you looked at them funny—no jiggling necessary.
 The brave new world of PowerPoint was slick, as advertised by the IT guys at the University, but the projectors cost a bunch of money, more than the laptop.